From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Empirical Results

-We now turn to the portfolios defined in Section~\ref{sec:portfolios}.
-Table~\ref{tab:port_chars} reports average characteristics for value-weighted CSCI-threshold portfolios $P^{\tau}_t$ with $\tau \in \{0.50, 0.70, 0.80, 0.90\}$.
-For each threshold we compute, month by month, the number of eligible stocks, the effective number of stocks (inverse Herfindahl index), and portfolio-weighted averages of the balance-sheet ratios (debt, cash, and receivables) and CSCI.
-The table reports time–series averages of these monthly quantities.

-As expected, tightening the CSCI threshold reduces the number of eligible stocks and raises the average CSCI of constituents.
-Moving from $\tau=0.50$ to $\tau=0.90$ lowers the average number of holdings from roughly $670$ to $460$, and the effective number of stocks from about $61$ to $43$.
-At the same time, the average CSCI of portfolio constituents increases from $0.92$ to almost $1.00$.
-The tightening operates along the intended balance-sheet dimensions: portfolio-weighted debt, cash and receivables ratios all decline as $\tau$ increases (e.g.\ the average debt ratio falls from $0.20$ to $0.18$), while impure-income exposure is negligible throughout.
-The reduction in effective breadth is gradual rather than catastrophic; even at $\tau=0.90$ the portfolio remains well diversified across a large cross-section of stocks.
+Table~\ref{tab:port_chars} shows that tightening the CSCI threshold from 0.50 to 0.90 reduces the number of holdings from 671 to 461 and the effective number of stocks from 61.1 to 42.7, while average CSCI rises from 0.918 to 0.995.
+Average debt, cash, and receivables ratios also decline modestly as the threshold tightens, consistent with the score selecting firms with more conservative balance sheets.

-CSCI-tilt portfolios, defined in equation~\eqref{eq:tilt}, show similar patterns while keeping the full CSCI$>0$ universe intact.
-For moderate tilt intensities (e.g.\ $\kappa=1$) the weight distribution shifts towards high-CSCI firms without materially shrinking the number of holdings.
-This provides a practical route for asset managers who wish to raise the average compliance of an existing Shariah portfolio without imposing hard exclusion thresholds beyond those already required by their Shariah boards.